Taxonomy Term List

 Outcome 2 - Adjusting policies for long-term resilience to climate changes to prioritize and mainstream adaptation and related budgets within national and subnational development and sectoral planning instruments

-Promoting Innovative Finance and Community Based Adaptation in Communes Surrounding Community Natural Reserves in Senegal
+Promoting Innovative Finance, Community Based Adaptation in Communes Surrounding Community in Senegal

 The "Promoting Innovative Finance and Community Based Adaptation in Communes Surrounding Community Natural Reserves (Ferlo, Niokolo Koba, Bas Delta Senegal, Delta du Saloum) in Senegal" project will work to create financial incentives to cover the incremental costs of climate change adaptation and support capacity building for vulnerable households and community groups to build holistic responses to climate change.